dgraph-io/dgraph-docs/content/deploy/kubernetes.md

 ## HA Cluster Setup Using Kubernetes

 This setup allows you to run 3 Dgraph Alphas and 3 Dgraph Zeros.
-We start Zero with `--replicas 3` flag, so all data would be replicated on 3 Alphas and form 1 alpha group.
+We start Zero with `--replicas 3` flag, so all data would be replicated on 3 Alphas and form 1 Alpha group.

 {{% notice "note" %}} Ideally you should have at least three worker nodes as part of your Kubernetes cluster so that each Dgraph Alpha runs on a separate worker node.{{% /notice %}}